mitsumehta/learning-library/solutions-library/hyperion-move-improve/introduction/introduction.md

 ## About this Workshop

+Hyperion is an Oracle Enterprise Performance Management product with a suite of apps under the umbrellas of Hyperion Financial Management and Hyperion Planning.
 This workshop is focusing on setting up Hyperion modules on Oracle cloud infrastructure.

-Estimated Lab Time: 5-6 hours -- this estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.
+Estimated Lab Time: 6 hours -- this estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.

 Notes: